assemble/assemble.io/README.md

 # [Assemble Documentation](http://assemble.io/)

+*The documentation for Assemble is currently in the process of a major revision!
+Before creating an issue related to a bug on the current site, please check to make sure that one does already exist.
+If you are interested in contributing to the next release of the site.
+Please let us know.*

 > Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.